gkonovalov/free-vpn/README.md

     brew tap hashicorp/tap
     brew install hashicorp/tap/terraform
     ```

+   For more information and installation methods on different operating systems, you can refer to the [official Terraform installation guide](https://developer.hashicorp.com/terraform/install).

-3. **Install AWS CLI**:
+3. **Install Ansible**:

-   To install the AWS CLI on macOS, follow the [official AWS installation guide](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).
-   Alternatively, you can install it using Homebrew by running the following command in your terminal:
+   To install Ansible on macOS, you can use the package manager Homebrew.
+Run the following command in your terminal:

     ```bash
+    brew install ansible
+    ```

+   For more information and installation methods on different operating systems, you can refer to the [official Ansible installation guide](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html).

+4. **Install AWS CLI**:

+   To install AWS CLI on macOS, you can use the package manager Homebrew.
+Run the following command in your terminal:

+    ```bash
     brew install awscli
     ```

+   For more information and installation methods on different operating systems, you can refer to the [official AWS CLI installation guide](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).

-   Ensure you have configured the AWS CLI with your access keys.
+   Ensure you have configured the AWS CLI with your AWS access keys.
 You will be prompted for your `Access Key ID`, `Secret Access Key`, default region name, and output format:

     ```bash
     aws configure